Kalispell, Montana: Railroad expansion and incorporation

 As the Great Northern Railroad built its continent-spanning railroad line in the 19th century, a need for a Divisional point in the Flathead Valley was identified.
 Using his own capital, Charles Edward Conrad, a businessman and banker from Fort Benton, Montana, formed the Kalispell Townsite Company with three other men, all from Great Northern board of directors.
-The town took its name from the local native tribe, adding an extra "L" for good measure.
+The town took its name from the local native tribe, adding an extra "L".
 "Kalispell" is a Salish word meaning "flat land above the lake".

 The townsite was quickly platted, and lots began selling by the spring of 1891.
-Kalispell was officially incorporated as a city in 1892, and Conrad built a large mansion there in 1895.
-Since that time, the city has continued to grow in population, reaching 19,927 in 2010.
+Kalispell was incorporated as a city in 1892, and Conrad built a large mansion there in 1895.
+Since then, the city has continued to grow, reaching 19,927 in 2010.
 This growth persisted despite the railroad being rerouted from its original route over Haskell Pass, via Kalispell and Marion, Montana, to a more circuitous but flatter route via Whitefish and Eureka already in 1904.